African Nations Championship

-The African Nations Championship, known for sponsorship purposes as the TotalEnergies African Nations Championship and commonly abbreviated as CHAN, (Note: Championnat d'Afrique des Nations; بطولة أمم إفريقيا للمحليين, lit.
-Championship of African Nations) is a biennial African association football tournament organized by the Confederation of African Football (CAF) since 2009 and first announced in September 2007.
-The participating teams must consist of players playing in their national league competitions.
+The African Nations Championship, commonly abbreviated as CHAN, (Note: Championnat d'Afrique des Nations; بطولة أمم إفريقيا للمحليين, lit.
+Championship of African Nations) was a biennial African association football tournament organised by the Confederation of African Football (CAF).
+It was first announced in September 2007 and held from 2009.
+The participating teams consisted of players who were playing in their national league competitions.
+The tournament was held biennially and alternated with the Africa Cup of Nations, and was commonly referred to as the Africa Cup of Nations for locally based players.

-Morocco is the most successful team in this tournament with three titles, followed by DR Congo with two titles, and Tunisia, Libya and Senegal with one title each.
-The tournament began life in 2009 with 8 teams, which was doubled for the 2nd edition up until the 6th and is currently contested by 18 teams since the 2022 edition.
+Morocco was the most successful team in this tournament with three titles, followed by DR Congo with two titles, and Tunisia, Libya and Senegal with one title each.
+The tournament began life in 2009 with 8 teams, which was doubled for the second edition up until the sixth and was contested by 18 teams since the 2022 edition.

-Since the 2014 edition, matches of every edition of this tournament from qualification to the final will be computed to calculate the forthcoming FIFA World Rankings following its conclusion, which CAF exclaimed at the time as an important step for the competition's development.
-The tournament is played by players from local leagues.
-The tournament is held biennially and alternates with the Africa Cup of Nations.
+From the 2014 edition onward, matches from qualification to the final were computed to determine the FIFA World Rankings after each tournament, a move CAF described at the time as an important step in the competition's development.

+On 20 December 2025, CAF president Patrice Motsepe announced the abolition of the African Nations Championship in a press conference, with the African Nations League introduced as its replacement.

 History

 Development

 The conception of this tournament came on 11 September 2007 during a CAF Executive Committee in Johannesburg, South Africa, with the aim being to give homegrown players opportunities to represent their nations and promote their home leagues globally.
 The tournament was approved and confirmed in January 2008 before that year's Africa Cup of Nations in Ghana.
-Following its conclusion of that tournament in February, CAF voted unanimously for Ivory Coast against firm-favorite countries like Sudan and Egypt to host the inaugural edition, after which the tournament dates and schedules were confirmed.
+Following its conclusion of that tournament in February, CAF voted unanimously for Ivory Coast against firm-favourite countries like Sudan and Egypt to host the inaugural edition, after which the tournament dates and schedules were confirmed.